AnthonyTechnologies/python-styleguide/tests/unit_tests.md

 In pytests, tests themselves can be organized into classes and sub-classed which can be used to parameterize tests or create test suites to verify different implementations of the code.

-For creating documentation, follow the general docstring guidelines in [Syntactic Guidelines](syntax.md), section 2.10, with special attention to section 2.10.1.1 for test modules.
+For creating documentation, follow the general docstring guidelines in [Docstrings](../syntax/docstrings.md), particularly the module and test module subsections.

-### 4.1 Test Classes
+### 3.1 Test Classes

 Test classes should be used to group related test methods and even create test suites.
 Base test classes should be created to provide consistent testing patterns across the project.